darrinbright/YouTube-AI/README.md

 # YouTube Insights

-**YouTube Insights** is a comprehensive tool for analyzing and extracting insights from YouTube video content using AI.
-It includes functionalities for loading video transcripts, processing text, answering questions, summarizing content, and extracting relevant keywords.
+**YouTube Insights** is a tool for analyzing and extracting insights from YouTube video content using AI.
+It includes functionalities for loading video transcripts, answering questions, summarizing content, and extracting relevant keywords.

 ## Features